theory/pgenv/README.md

 -    `edit` opens the current or specified version configuration file in your favourite text editor (Using `$EDITOR`, e.g: `export EDITOR=/usr/bin/emacs`)
 -    `delete` removes the specified configuration
+-    `migrate` is a command used to change the configuration format between versions of `pgenv`

 Each sub-command accepts a PostgreSQL version number (e.g., `10.5`) or a